verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ## Verify the upgrade

 Check that all the pods in the `verrazzano-system` namespace are in the `Running` state.
-While the upgrade is in progress, you may see some pods terminating and restarting as newer versions of components are applied.
+While the upgrade is in progress, you may see some pods terminating and restarting as newer versions of components are applied, for example:

-For example:

 ```
 $ kubectl get pods -n verrazzano-system
 coherence-operator-controller-manager-7557bc4c49-7w55p   1/1     Running   0          27h